Where performance counts!

 LIMITATION: Although these radiographs are very sensitive in identifying subluxation, there are almost certainly other factors involved in dysplasia.

-• Canine Eye Registry Foundation (CERF)
+• OFA Eye Certification Registry

 LIMITATION: Different ophthalmalogists may vary occasionally in their evaluation of the same dog.
 The examination gives no information about the genetic status of a normal-eyed dog.